There’s never been a better time to upgrade

 Check out these examples

-These examples of the Better Business Investment accelerated
+These examples of the Backing Business Investment accelerated

 depreciation scheme explore a couple of common scenarios: